 8) Use Your Parking Brake

 We’ve all seen the nightmare videos… Don’t be the next victim.
-You should always be using the parking break on when stopped on the ramp.
+You should always be using the parking brake on when stopped on the ramp.
 This is especially important on low tides.

 9) Be Courteous